Chinese submarine 361: Investigation

 Hong Kong Wen Wei Po and U.S. The Boston Globe revealed the investigation established that No. 361 experienced a fatal accident on April 16, 2003 while returning to its base in Qingdao.
 As a diesel/electric submarine, No. 361 periodically needed to recharge its batteries.
 This recharging process involved starting the diesel generator, which requires an external air source due to the high oxygen consumption of diesel engines.
 Normally, this is achieved either by surfacing and opening the hatches or by ascending to snorkel depth and raising the air intake snorkel above the water surface.

 The crew, following operational procedures, attempted to use the snorkel.
 However, a mechanical failure prevented the air induction valve from opening properly, leaving the snorkel effectively closed.
 Nevertheless, the crew started the diesel engine.
-Consequently, the diesel generator rapidly depleted the available oxygen within the submarine in less than two minutes, leading to the suffocation and tragic loss of all personnel on board.
+Consequently, the diesel generator rapidly depleted the available oxygen within the submarine in less than two minutes, leading to the suffocation and loss of all personnel on board.
 Another consequence was the creation of negative pressure relative to the outside air, making it extremely difficult to open the outward-swinging hatch for escape, should anyone have remained conscious.